NG0N/BloodwebAutoBuy/README.md

 The resulting executable will be in the `dist/` directory

 ## Other Projects
-* [Bloodweb Emporium](https://github.com/IIInitiationnn/BloodEmporium) More sophisticated item detection, customizable buying order
+* [Bloodweb Emporium](https://github.com/IIInitiationnn/BloodEmporium) by [IIInitiationnn](https://github.com/IIInitiationnn): More sophisticated item detection, customizable buying order

 ## Libraries Used
 * [python-mss](https://github.com/BoboTiG/python-mss): Screen capture